Covid: First people in UK hospitals with Omicron variant

 Published

-BBC Local News: London -- The variant accounts for a third of infections in London, Education Secretary Nadhim Zahawi says.Full Article
+As of Saturday there have been 1,898 confirmed cases of the Omicron coronavirus variant in the UK.Full Article

-LONDON (AP) — The British government raised the country’s official coronavirus threat level on Sunday, warning the rapid spread..
+LONDON (AP) — The British government may need to introduce tougher restrictions to slow the growth of the omicron variant and..

 Watch VideoThe U.S. is expanding COVID-19 boosters, ruling that 16- and 17-year-olds can get a third dose of Pfizer's..